javi-cardenas/dotfiles/README.md

 # Mac Setup

 This doc has been updated to work for macOS 15 Sequoia.
 This [repo](https://github.com/javi-cardenas/.dotfiles) contains a shell script, a Brewfile, and other config files.
-Run the shell script to automate the steps below.
+Run the shell script to automate most steps below.

 ## Getting Started